-My housing chain has broken - What do I do now?
+My property chain has broken - What do I do now?

 Why do housing chains break?